-This new trend did not take Gibson by surprise, and the challenge was met with one of its more interesting lines of guitars, the RD Series.
-Top-of-the-line was the luxurious RD Artist, introduced in ’78.
+This new trend did not take Gibson by surprise, and the challenge was met with one of its more interesting lines – the RD Series.
+At the top of the line was the luxurious Artist, introduced in ’78.

-Looking somewhat like ungainly reverse Firebirds, the RDs were developed in ’77 with input by the incredible jazz/fusion ace Bruce Bolen, who Gibson had hired in the mid ’70s to conduct traveling clinics on its Maestro effects line.
+Looking a bit like ungainly reverse Firebirds, the RDs were developed in ’77 with input by jazz/fusion ace Bruce Bolen, who Gibson had hired in the mid ’70s to conduct clinics on its Maestro effects line.

 Whether or not you find the shape attractive, there’s no denying that the RD Artist was well-appointed.
 Featuring a maple body and glued-in maple neck, the head sported a fancy engraved “winged f” inlay.
 Most of the ebony fingerboards were unbound, but had huge mother-of-pearl block inlays.
 The RDs were Gibson’s first foray into the longer 251/2″ scale.
 Hardware was gold-plated.
 Finishes were Natural, Fireburst, and Ebony.
 Sales literature at the time claimed that the shape was specifically designed to help balance the long scale, and RDs are indeed very comfortable to play.

 However, the real interest in the RD Artist comes under the hood.
 The Artist was outfitted with a new set of Series VI humbuckers hooked up to a traditional three-way toggle.
 The pickups were preamped, with an onboard transformer and 9-volt battery.
 Each pickup had its own active volume control that was at maximum “normal” volume in the middle.
 Roll it down and cut the volume, roll it up and boost output with the preamp.
 Both pickups shared the tone controls, which were separate knobs for treble and bass.
 Similarly, these were at normal high output in the middle, with frequency boost or cut on either side.
 Already, this is pretty interesting… but wait, there’s more!